Higher Education

 Main Campus (Tucson)

 In the MA Higher Education program, students acquire a foundational understanding of higher education upon which you can build professional practice and, if you later choose, your doctoral work.
-Students in the program learn to analyze, inform, and enhance practice with current scholarship and thinking about higher education.
-The program is enhanced by a close relationship with UA Campus Life and Student Initiatives and Academic Affairs.
+Students in the program learn to analyze, inform, and enhance practice through engagement with current, culturally responsive higher education research and well-designed internships.

 Graduate ready to be an effective professional in a wide range of higher education settings.